General Guide by xRavenEyex

 It acts identical to a rightclick on the target opponent, prioritising attacking the chosen target above all other actions.
 If the target is not yet in range, your champion will first prioritise moving toward the target until it enters the attack range.

 If the champion reaches the ground you clicked on without attacking anyone it acts as the hold position button, standing still and attacking as soon as any opponent enters or spawns in the attack range.

 Far away while noone in range:

 Since the champion can also be ordered to hold position or attack as soon as possible, the command is useful when chasing into a bush to prevent any jukes by a change of direction compared to trying to click the champion with the right button.
 Similar applies to preparing to execute the untargetable foe after Stopwatch, Zhonya's Hourglass, Guardian Angel, and some abilities.
-If you are hiding in a bush with the last order being attack move and the opponent places a Warding Totem the first AA will have landed before you would have rightclicked it otherwise which helps you clear it before it enters stealth.
+If you are hiding in a bush with the last order being attack move and the opponent places a Warding Totem the first AA will have landed before you would have rightclicked it otherwise which allows you to clear it before the ward enters stealth, considering you have sufficient attack speed or some help from a teammate.
 You will never miss a wave or put an effort into targeting when moving to clear a wave later in the game and never miss a pink while roaming the map.
 Furthermore, if you get attacked along your long way to the the desired destination and you're caught off guard with your camera elsewhere, you can simply press space bar to focus the camera on yourself, while your champion has already reacted at least somewhat proactivelly.

 |Draven players also benefit greatly from using attack-move as long as there are hostiles in range, which eases the Spinning Axe mechanic.
 Being able to catch the axes rewards you with more damage, reduced mana consumption and higher gold rewards for the kills.|